Glossary Term

 COLOCATION

-Colocation (often shortened to colo) is a hosting model where you own the server hardware and the provider rents you secure rack space, power, cooling, physical security and network connectivity inside a professional data centre.
-You retain full control of the operating system, configuration and upgrade cycle; the provider supplies the building.
-Colocation is the default for enterprises and infrastructure teams with specific hardware requirements, large fleets, or compliance constraints.
-Pricing is typically per U (rack unit), per cabinet, or per cage, bundled with a kW power allowance.
+Colocation (often shortened to colo) is a hosting model where you own the server hardware outright and a data-centre provider rents you secure rack space, power, cooling, physical security and network connectivity.
+You ship or install your own servers, storage and networking gear into a cabinet, cage or private suite, and the provider handles the building, the electricity feed, the fire suppression and the cross-connects to carriers and cloud on-ramps.
+You keep full control of the operating system, configuration, patching and upgrade cycle; remote-hands staff handle physical tasks like reboots or drive swaps on request, usually billed hourly.
+Colocation is the default for enterprises and infrastructure teams with specific hardware requirements, large server fleets, or compliance rules that require owned, auditable hardware.
+Pricing is typically quoted per U (rack unit), per cabinet, or per cage, bundled with a fixed kW power allowance; overage draws extra charges.
 Equinix and Digital Realty lead the global market.

 How it works